-New Covenant Growth Fund As of March 31, 2021
+New Covenant Growth Fund

 Positioning Review

 The Growth Fund employs a passive strategy designed to track the performance of the Russell 3000 Index, which represents the largest 3,000 U.S. companies and approximately 98% of the investable U.S. equity market, subject to such variation as may arise as a result of implementation of the social witness principles of the General Assembly of the Presbyterian Church (U.S.A.).